sukikrishna/powerOutages/README.md

 As observed from the graph above, the p-value is close to 0, which is within the significance level of 0.05 (5%).
 If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
 We reject the null hypothesis in favor of the alternative hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does</u> depend on `CAUSE.CATEGORY`.

+**NEED MISSINGNESS OF COLUMN DEPENDENT AND NOT DEPENDENT ON SELECTED COLUMN**

 As observed from the graph above, the p-value is close to 1 far greater than our significance level of 0.05 (5%).
 If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
 We fail to reject the null hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does not</u> depend on `CAUSE.CATEGORY`.